CMS Measures Management System Blueprint (Blueprint v 14.1)

 CMS created the “Blueprint for the CMS Measures Management System,” commonly referred to as the Blueprint, to document the core set of business processes and decision-making criteria for measure development.
-The Blueprint is a helpful resource whether your interest is in developing measures or in understanding the measure development process.
+The Blueprint is a helpful resource for those interested in developing measures or in understanding the measure development process.

 REASONS TO USE THE BLUEPRINT: